osumanmusa/sms-project-php/README.md

 # sms-project-php
-this is my first php project . a school management system that i tried to create. its incomplete tho but most of the features are working
+this is my first php project